Servanthood and Smiles

 When are the sessions?

-S-Core sessions are two weeks long, and there are five 2021 sessions to choose from.
+S-Core sessions are two weeks long, and there are four 2024 sessions to choose from.
 Each session begins on Sunday at 3pm and ends on Friday at 3pm.
 Select the session you want to attend and complete the online registration process.

 What should S-Core bring?